gurumitts/smokeyPi-ab/README.md

   - Set the target temperature
   - Enable / disable the heat source

-**Please note** that I am not an expert by any means with electronic circuits, in fact a secondary object was to learn more about circuits.
+**Please note** that I am not an expert by any means with electronic circuits, in fact a secondary objective was to learn more about circuits.

 ###Project dependencies: